crate/cloud-reference/docs/subscription-plans.rst

 one of the subscription plans mentioned above, and pay them up front for the full year.
 Depending on the specifics of the contract chosen, it may be possible to negotiate a discount based on the up front payment.
-The CrateDB Cloud Contract is only available via our supported cloud providers.
+The CrateDB Cloud Contract is only available via our supported cloud providers on the SaaS Marketplaces.
 For more information, contact our `Sales team`_.

 The process depends on whether you sign up via Azure or via AWS, as described
 below: